Shell

 A shell script is a text file that contains a series of commands for a UNIX-based operating system.

 Shell scripts shine at automating tasks on a operating system level.
 Anything you can do on the command line, can be executed in a script as well.
-Syntax supports the same basic programming procedures what every other language have: variables, conditionals, loops etc.

 The script is initiated by executing the file on a command line.